What rights do Minors with children have in regards to child support?

-For this reason they will need an adult representative to act on their behalf.
+For this reason, they will need an adult representative to act on their behalf.
 This representative is called a Next Friend.
-The job of the Next Friend is to represent the minor parent in all legal matters, including establishing and collection or payment of child support.
+The job of the Next Friend is to represent the minor parent in all legal matters, including establishing and collecting or payment of child support.

-A Teen Parent can be held responsible to care for a child
+A Teen Parent can be held responsible for caring for a child.

 Other Articles you may be interested in: